www778878net/UpInfo78/README.md

 ## Introduction

 1. Provides a simple wrapper for API request calls.
-2. No configuration required, ready to use .
+2. No configuration required, ready to use.

 ## Applicable Platforms